ANRGUSC/iris-riot/examples/discoverable_mote/README.md

 # Discoverable Mote

-This example takes the mote design from gnrc_networking and interfaces it with the udp_server.
+This example takes the mote design from gnrc_networking and interfaces it with the udp_server example.
 This mote tries to connect automatically with a udp_server on startup.
 Upon startup, the mote can use any of the commands of the gnrc_networking example.

 ## Starting Up the Discoverable Mote